Do you know how safe your home is from burglary? Our statistics below may shock you!

 How Most Burglars Break-In

 Whether we like it or not, most burglars would love to invade a home without any security systems installed.
-As mentioned, most burglars are amateurs and they tend to use common tools such as pliers, hammers, pry bars, and screwdrivers which you can easily deter with sturdy door locks, windows, and installation of alarm systems or cameras.
+As mentioned, most burglars are amateurs and they tend to use common tools such as pliers, hammers, pry bars, and screwdrivers which you can easily deter with sturdy high security door locks, windows, and installation of alarm systems or cameras.

 In fact, 95% of break-ins require forceful entries by breaking the window, kicking the door, or picking a lock that doesn’t require special skills.
 Unfortunately, only about 17% of homes have home security systems installed.
 If you don’t have any alarm systems at home, then you are 300% more likely to be burglarized.